 Global Esoteric Traditions

 Esoteric, mystical, and occult traditions have been widely connected worldwide as far back as we can trace their history.
-These often secret teachings cross over realms of healing, astrology, alchemy, Yoga, mantra, and meditation, emphasizing internal practices to raise our awareness to higher states of consciousness.
-They have been also important in European traditions, going back to the most ancient times.
+These secret teachings cross over realms of healing, astrology, alchemy, Yoga, mantra, and meditation, emphasizing internal practices to raise our awareness to higher states of consciousness.
+They have been important in European traditions, going back to the most ancient times.

 Yet these connections are not always easy to see or even recognized.
 Many such esoteric groups formed secret societies, particularly in European and Middle Eastern countries where they have faced extensive oppression by religious authorities.
 They often deliberately veiled their teachings in symbols and hid their identity and associations, retiring from the world or public scrutiny.